Rational points on hyperelliptic Atkin-Lehner quotients of modular curves and their coverings: Methods and algorithms used

 with the horizontal maps induced by a $\Q$-rational divisor class of degree~$1$.
 Assume that one can compute $J(\Q)$ in terms of generators and relations, e.g., if the genus of $C$ is $2$ and $\Sha(J/\Q)[2] = 0$ using Stoll's \texttt{MordellWeilGroup\allowbreak{}Genus2} in Magma (this function often succeeds also if $\Sha(J/\Q)[2] \neq 0$, and outputs if its result is correct).
 Then one can compute the maps $\alpha$ and $\beta$.
 If one wants to prove that $C(\Q)$ is empty, the aim is to find $S$ and $M$ such that the images of $\alpha$ and $\beta$ are disjoint.
-This would prove that $C(\Q)$ is empty.
-More generally, the sieve can be used to show that a given residue disc in $C(\Q_p)$ does not contain a $\Q$-rational point.
+More generally, the sieve can be used to show that a given residue disc in $C(\Q_\ell)$ does not contain a $\Q$-rational point.
+Conjecturally, for any curve one should be able to provably determine all $\Q$-points on a curve~\cite[\S{2}, p.~4]{BruinStoll} and~\cite[Main Conjecture]{StollDescent}.